 You should also avoid making any sudden jumps in weight and instead work on increasing the resistance at a slow, gradual pace, never sacrificing proper form for additional plates on the bar.

 The Bottom Line On Upright Rows

 So, are upright rows safe?
 Are they okay to include as part of your workout routine?

 Assuming you have otherwise healthy shoulders and are performing the upright row using the form modifications listed above without any pain or discomfort, I don’t see any real issue with including the exercise in your plan.

-While I wouldn’t consider it to be a “must have” when it comes to effective shoulder training, it can be optionally utilized by those who are looking to specifically hone in on their side delts if this happens to be a lagging area or just one that you want to add more volume/variation for.
+While I wouldn’t consider it to be a “must have” when it comes to effective shoulder training (just as a bench press isn’t “necessary” to build a good chest), it can be optionally utilized by those who are looking to specifically hone in on their side delts if this happens to be a lagging area or just one that you want to add more volume/variation for.